dainst/redirector/docs/rest-api-reference.md

 # Rest Api Reference

-If the targetUrl is `localhost:4777` and the mappings file is as follows
+Assuming a config.properties with `targetUrl=http://localhost:4777/` and a redirects file containing

 ```
 1,project/a
 ```

-then redirects like
+redirects like

 ```
 localhost:4567/drupal/?q=node/1 -> localhost:4777/project/a